How to check your Windows 11 edition (Home or Pro)

 System Information check Pro or Home edition

-3. Check the edition from Command Prompt
+3. Check your edition from Command Prompt

 To determine the edition of Windows 11 with commands, use these steps: